-Preaching hebrews
+Preaching Lent

-Preacher Short Course 2024
+Preacher Short Course 2026

 Location: Woodmont Hills Church - 3710 Franklin Pike Nashville, TN 37204

-Topic: Preaching Hebrews
+Topic: Preaching Lent

 Community: This may be the most valuable part of what we do!
 Ministry can be a lonely calling.
 Join us as we come together to bolster relationships with sisters and brothers who share in the work of the gospel.

-Cost: $125 before January 1, 2024 USE THE CODE ‘EARLY BIRD’ / $150 after January 1, 2024.
-If the fee is a barrier email Jeff Brown for scholarship assistance.
+Cost: $125 before Jan 1, 2026 / $150 after Jan 1, 2026 (If the fee is a barrier email Jeff Brown for scholarship assistance)

 Meals: The fee will include one dinner and breakfasts.
 The rest will be on your own.